GICSAFePhD/RailML/Layouts/Example_5/Readme.md

 ### B. Define a graph network to associate the railway elements

-This step allows determining that the provided file's network connections are consistent.
-It also allows verifying the address, position, and interconnection of each node in the network.
+This step allows us to evaluate the consistency of the network connections provided in the RailML file, through the determination of the direction, position, and interconnection of each of the nodes of the given railway network.

-In [1], in the section "II.
+In [[1]](#references), in the section "II.
 RAILWAY NETWORK ANALYZER DESIGN" in literal B, we see Algorithm 1, which explains the network analysis process.

 The result of this RNA step is show in Console Output 1: